stevenmiller888/batch/Readme.md

 # batch

-Queue functions and run them in a batch
+Queue functions and run them in parallel

 ## Example